belfinwe/Python-playground/README.md

 # Python-playground

-Testing out new stuff with Python
+Testing out new stuff with Python.

+Exported to [GitLab](https://gitlab.com/joakimRN/Python-playground) as of 2021-11-05.

 ## Files